-Store concrete, grout, stucco, mortar, and fireproofing away from drainage areas and ensure that these materials do not enter the storm drain system.
+Store concrete, grout, stucco, and mortar away from drainage areas and ensure that these materials do not enter the storm drain system.

-- 2. Concrete/grout/stucco/mortar/fireproofing wash out and pump areas. - a.
-Do not wash out concrete, grout, stucco, mortar, and fireproofing materials into streets, gutters, storm drains, or creeks, or onto soil. - b.
-Avoid mixing excess amounts of fresh concrete, grout, stucco, mortar, and fireproofing material on-site. - c.
+- 2. Concrete/grout/stucco/mortar wash out. - a.
+Do not wash out concrete, grout, stucco, and mortar into streets, gutters, storm drains, or creeks. - b.
+Avoid mixing excess amounts of fresh concrete, grout, stucco, and mortar on-site. - c.
 Store dry and wet materials away from waterways and storm drains; cover and contain to protect from rainfall and prevent runoff. - d.
 Wash out trucks and equipment only in designated wash-out areas that are appropriately sized to handle expected waste and are water-tight. - e.
 Establish a location for the washout area away from watercourses and storm drains.
 The washout area shall be appropriately sized to handle the expected volume at the site.
 Allow the water to evaporate and dispose of the hardened concrete in a trash container.
 If a suitable washout area is not available, collect the wash-out water and dispose of it at an off-site facility approved for such use. - f.
-Cover all washout areas and containers during rain events.

-3. Exposed Aggregate Concrete Wash Water

-a.
-Contain and manage exposed aggregate concrete wash water as outlined in section III.E.2. above.
+Cover all washout areas and containers during rain events. - 3.
+Exposed Aggregate Concrete Wash Water - a.
+Contain and manage exposed aggregate concrete wash water as outlined in section III.E.2. above. - b.

-b.
 Collect and return sweepings from exposed aggregate concrete to a stockpile or dispose of the waste in a trash container.